International14 Worlds – Racing underway on Day 2

 Britain’s Archie Massey and Harvey Hillary won the opening race of the championship, with Neale Jones and Ed FitzGerald taking the second race.

-More than half the fleet did not compete or did not finish the second race.
+More than half the fleet did not compete or did not finish the second race in what were described as moderate to strong breezes.

 Provisional positions after two races . . .